reoim/TIL/AJAX.md

 Using jQuery and AJAX to delete data can have better performance for client side.
 Because unlike PHP, it does not need to refreash all page.

-I can just send request and when the request success, just change remove a particular element on DOM.
+I can just send request and when the request success, just change or remove a particular element on DOM.
 ```javascript
  $(".someclass").click(function(){
    var del_id = $(this).attr('id');